DataSystemsGroupUT/dataeng/MongoDB.md

 ### Advantages
 - Full featured indexes
 - Sophisticated query language
-- Easy mapping to object oriented code
+- Easy mapping to object-oriented code
-- Native language drivers in all popular language
+- Native language drivers in all popular languages
-- Simple to setup and manage
+- Simple to set up and manage
 - Operates at in-memory speed wherever possible
 - Auto-sharding built in
 - Dynamically add / remove capacity with no downtime